 - 3 years limited manufacturer’s warranty

-- Customer support is shaky
+- Customer support is unpredictable

-While its features look similar to CP1500PFCLCD, there’s one notable difference – design.
-This UPS can be easily mistaken for a high tech component in a home entertainment system due to its stylish, compact, and sturdy design.
-Setting it up is also easy as it is a plug and play device.
+While its features look similar to CP1500PFCLCD, there’s one notable difference — design.
+This UPS can be easily mistaken for a high-tech component in a home entertainment system due to its stylish, compact, and sturdy design.
+Setting it up is also easy as it is a plug-and-play device.

-All in all, if you are a fashion and trend-conscious geek trying to improve the performance and efficiency of your home entertainment or gaming environment, go for this UPS.
+If you are a fashion and trend-conscious geek trying to improve the performance and efficiency of your home entertainment or gaming environment, go for this UPS.

-- Compact, sleek, stylish and sturdy design
+- Compact, sleek, stylish, and sturdy design

 - Straightforward setup process